 There are no requirements with regard to the manner in which an employee is to prepare for the examination.

 When SwedSec started in 2001 there was only one licensing exam for all, including advisors, brokers, analysts, fund managers, compliance officers and certain managers.
 For many years there was a desire among Licence Holders and the affiliated companies to have different licensing exams for different target groups.

 A first step was taken in January 2013 when a licensing exam was introduced to the investment advisers in the affiliated companies that give advice about investments and insurance to private customers and businesses.
 In 2014, two new licensing exams were introduced, one for specialists (e.g. brokers, fund managers, analysts) and one for management and control functions.
-In 2016 a licensing exam for mortgage loans will be introduced.
+In 2016 licensing exam for mortgage loans was introduced.